aumsoni2002/Redux-Toolkit-Albums-Photos-Management-Application/README.md

 - Advanced usage of **Redux Toolkit** for managing application state.
 - Integration of **Async Thunks** for side effects like API requests.
 - **RTK Query** for efficient data fetching, caching, and auto-updating.

-### **Developer-Friendly Utilities**

-- Mock delays for API requests to simulate real-world scenarios.
-- Code splitting and middleware integration for scalability.
 - Comprehensive error handling and loading indicators.

 ---